ksiewert/BetaScan/README.md

 ## Basic Usage

 ### Input File Format
-Beta Scan takes in a tab separated file with two columns.
-The first column contains the coordinate of each variant, and the second contains the frequency, between 0 and 1, exclusive, of the variant.
+Beta Scan takes in a tab separated file with three columns.
+The first column contains the coordinate of each variant, and the second contains the frequency, in number of individuals, of the variant.
+The third column contains the sample size that was used to calculate the frequency of that variant.
 The file should be sorted by position (the unix command sort -g will do this for you).
 Variants with frequencies of exactly 0 or 1 should not be included.
 The scan should be run on each chromosome separately.
 An example of a sample file is below:

 ```
-4	.2
+4	2 99
-25	.01
+25	1 100
-47	.16
+47	99  100
-48	.84
+48	82  95
-103	.10
+103	10  100
-245	.99
+245	93  96
 ```
 ### Parameters
 * -i: Path of input file
-* -n: Sample size
 * -w: Window size (default: 1000)
 * -p: Value of p (default: 20)
 * -m: Minimum folded frequency of core SNP, exclusive, can range from 0 to .5 (default: 0)